void * _aligned_offset_recalloc( void *memblock, size_t num, size_t size, size_t alignment, size_t offset );

 Like _aligned_offset_malloc, _aligned_offset_recalloc allows a structure to be aligned at an offset within the structure.

 _aligned_offset_recalloc is based on malloc.
 For more information about using _aligned_offset_malloc, see malloc.
 If memblock is NULL, the function calls _aligned_offset_malloc internally.

-In Visual C++ 2005, this function sets errno to ENOMEM if the memory allocation failed or if the requested size (num * size) was greater than _HEAP_MAXREQ.
+This function sets errno to ENOMEM if the memory allocation failed or if the requested size (num * size) was greater than _HEAP_MAXREQ.
 For more information about errno, see errno, _doserrno, _sys_errlist, and _sys_nerr.
 Also, _aligned_offset_recalloc validates its parameters.
 If alignment is not a power of 2 or if offset is greater than or equal to the requested size and nonzero, this function invokes the invalid parameter handler, as described in Parameter Validation.
 If execution is allowed to continue, this function returns NULL and sets errno to EINVAL.